-If you're going to have a mastectomy, you'll usually be offered breast reconstruction.
+Most women who have a mastectomy will have the option of breast reconstruction.
 This can be done at the same time as your mastectomy (immediate reconstruction) or months or years later (delayed reconstruction).
 If you would like more information, see our Breast reconstruction booklet.